haseebaslam95/SSD/README.md

-## Learning from Stochastic Teacher Representations Using Student-Guided Knowledge Distillationng
+## Learning from Stochastic Teacher Representations Using Student-Guided Knowledge Distillation